quaie/cissp/pages/mydoc/4_notes.md

 **MITM** --> intercepts legitimate traffic between 2, attacker controls info flow & can alter comm

+# Remote access
+- Caller ID --> dial in & auth, server checks if incoming number is correct
+- callback --> dial in & auth, server hangs up and calls back to a predefined number

 **MAC flooding** --> overflow the MAC table w/ many entries, transforming the device into a hub-like device

 **ARP poisoning** --> within VLAN, fools routers into learning false MAC addr; then pose as that device and do MITM